Welcome to the Unite ADI Union page. Click on some of the tabs below to find out more or click here to join.

 In 2012 there were several discussions and media briefings in this area and indeed this was also part of Road Safety Strategy 2007-2012.

-Has any further progress being made?
+Is there any further progress being made?

 • “112.
 Conduct a Mid Term Evaluation of the Road Safety Strategy 2013–2020 in 2016, incorporating a review of the Strategy targets and actions.”